tdda/tdda/doc/source/serialformat.md

 library-specific sections (for `pandas.read_csv`, `polars.read_csv`
 etc.) alongside or instead of the `tdda.serial` section.

+In general, it is preferable to use the `tdda.serial` section;
+the other sections are intended primarily for cases in which:
+ - Something is not capable of being expressed in `tdda.serial`;
+ - The intention is only to use a single library for reading/writing, and higher fidelity may be guaranteed by using a custom section.

 ## File Structure

 A `.serial` file is a JSON object with the following top-level keys: